 Bangalore, Nov 28 (UNI) Karnataka Home Minister V S Acharya today said the State Government was planning to upgrade its Anti-Terrorist Squad (ATS) by including an Intelligence Wing to fight new challenges posed by terrorists.

-Dr Acharya told reporters after a meeting with police officials here that the ATS, which was presently just an intelligence gathering body , would be made fully functional to combat the terror acts by adding a separate Intelligence Wing with better mechanism for gathering data.
+Dr Acharya told reporters after a meeting with police officials here the ATS, which was presently just an intelligence gathering body , would be made fully functional to combat the terror acts by adding a separate Intelligence Wing with better mechanism for gathering data.